raygervais/raygervais.dev/content/articles/2020/11/understanding-golang-project-structure/index.md

 ---
-title: Understanding Golang Project Structures
+title: Understanding Go Project Structures
-tags: ["Open Source", "Golang", "Notes", "Software Development"]
+tags: ["Open Source", "go", "Notes", "Software Development"]
 Cover: "images/anders-jilden-Sc5RKXLBjGg-unsplash.jpg"
 draft: false
 date: 2020-11-21
-description: "So I wanted to publish this in attempt to further my own understanding of proper Golang project file structures, especially after writing side projects with varying inflexible and incoherent file structures.
+description: "So I wanted to publish this in attempt to further my own understanding of proper Go project file structures, especially after writing side projects with varying inflexible and incoherent file structures.
 I _will_ not in any form claim to understand what I'm talking about, and instead share this as if it were my own notes in attempts to understand why `/pkg` is found in every damn project."
 ---

 _A Cheatsheet which I hope to reference until memorized._

-So I wanted to publish this in attempt to further my own understanding of proper Golang project file structures, especially after writing side projects with varying inflexible and incoherent file structures.
+So I wanted to publish this in attempt to further my own understanding of proper Go project file structures, especially after writing side projects with varying inflexible and incoherent file structures.
 I _will_ not in any form claim to understand what I'm talking about, and instead share this as if it were my own notes in attempts to understand why `/pkg` is found in every damn project.

 ## Folder Structure